bcgov/hsb-dashboard/README.md

 # Generate .env files.
 # Start the database and run the migration.
 # Spin up all other required containers.
+# This process will ask you to input usernames and passwords.
 bash do init
 ```